winterstream/exo-encounter-667/design.md

 All the Russian text can be google-translated (we don't actually want the translation to be very good) and the English text should also be mangled.

-## HUD

-* indicators for rovers 1,2,3,4
-* aim indicator for laser
-* mobile indicator for probe
-* x,y indicator for whatever is selected?
-* messages on left scrolling up from bottom

 ## Skill Progression

 * moving rovers